Fiji national rugby union team: 2007 Rugby World Cup

 Fiji were placed in Pool B of the 2007 Rugby World Cup along with Wales, Canada, Japan and Australia.
 After beating Japan and Canada in close matches, Fiji rested several key players against Australia for the crucial game against Wales.
 Australia defeated Fiji by 55–12.
 Fiji's fate in the tournament came down to a "winner advances" game against Wales which Fiji won 38–34 and qualified for the quarter-finals for the second time.
 Former Wallaby great Michael Lynagh described the see-sawing match as one of the best matches "of all time".
-Fiji lost their quarter final match against South Africa, however their above expectations performance in the tournament resulted in them moving up to 9th in the world rankings – their highest ever position.
+Fiji lost their quarter final match against South Africa, however their above expectations performance in the tournament resulted in them moving up to 9th in the world rankings – their highest ever position at the time.
 Shannon Fraser and Gregg Mumm from Australia acted as assistant coaches for the period leading up to the world cup and were accredited for much of the Fijians side's success.